AadityaJain-Dev/covid19-gyan-chand/readme.md

 - PHP (Nodejs or python can be used)
 - NodeJs (Firebase clud functiononly support this, else php, python can be used.)
 - NPM
-- Firebase
+- Firebase (cloud function & database)
-- VS Code (or IDE of your choice)